Package Searching

 Prefix Determination

-• If the package specifies a cps_path, that value shall be used.
+• If a package specifies prefix, that value is used.